LennaHammer/English/EVP/out/words_adjective.md

 ## 1003. emotional ## adjective
 /ɪˈmoʊ.ʃən.əl/ EMOTIONS
 [B2]relating to emotions
-- a child's emotional development
+- a child's emotional `development`
 - My doctor said the problem was more emotional than physical.

 ## 1004. emotional ## adjective
 /ɪˈmoʊ.ʃən.əl/ STRONG FEELINGS
 [B2]having and expressing strong feelings
 - an emotional speech
-- I felt quite emotional during the wedding ceremony.
+- I `felt` quite emotional during the wedding ceremony.

 ## 1005. encouraging ## adjective
 /ɪnˈkɜr.ɪdʒ.ɪŋ/
 [B2]giving you confidence or hope
 - The team's performance was very encouraging.
-- an encouraging smile
+- an encouraging `smile`

 ## 1006. endangered ## adjective
 /ɪnˈdeɪn.dʒərd/
 [B2]used of animals and plants which may soon disappear from the world because there are very few left alive
-- Tigers are now an endangered species.
+- Tigers are now an endangered `species`.

 ## 1007. endless ## adjective
 /ˈen.dləs/